 If you have a factory and want to use a less-powered and more affordable V-Move tug to move a heavy load, then it may benefit you by installing and placing your load to move on rails instead of pulling a cart on casters across a concrete floor.

-Yes, the V-Move walk-along tugs and tow tractors are very safe when used correctly.
-Your insurance company or Workers Compensation state or provincial organization may even give you a discount due to the lower risk.
+Yes, the V-Move walk-along tugs and tow tractors are very safe when used and maintained correctly.
+Your insurance company or Workers Compensation state or provincial organization may even give you a discount due to the lower risk vs other alternatives.
 We spec the load movers for your specific task, so you have the correct amount of counterweight to gain traction to safely move and stop a load.
 It is important to adhere to the recommendations for weights moved and slope limitations and test before regular use.

 Depending on the model and options chosen, some of the safety features are regenerative braking, additional hydraulic-assisted braking, dual-drive motors, lockable driveline when parked, locking differential for added traction, confirm movement check on more powerful tugs, positive throttle so when you let off the throttle it will stop, an emergency stop button, auto pinch stop button, auto-stop with power loss, an auto slowdown in corners, flashing LED light, loud vehicle horn, radio-frequency protected electronics, safety-oriented operator manual, optional on-site training by a Xerowaste operating engineer, warnings when remaining battery capacity is low, wheel guards, explosion proofing and keyed ignition.
 You also can’t operate the tug or tow tractor when it is charging to protect the tug and the user.
 Our tow tractors have additional safety features such as a dead-man switch, limited speed operation, and crash guards.